ivandotv/jme/README.md

 The first file is the target file however, files are never modified, rather the merge result is written to the terminal.

 You can pass in any number of files to be merged.

+Internally [deep-extend](https://www.npmjs.com/package/deep-extend) package is used for merging objects.

 ## Partial merging